 Research Interests: economic sociology, emerging multinational firms, globalization, international banking strategies, international political economy, multinational management, organizational theory

-Mauro F. Guillén is the Director of the Joseph H. Lauder Institute at Penn, a research-and-teaching program on management and international relations.
-He holds the Dr. Felix Zandman Endowed Professorship in International Management at the Wharton School and a secondary appointment as Professor of Sociology in the Department of Sociology of the University of Pennsylvania.
-He previously taught at the MIT Sloan School of Management.
+Mauro F. Guillén is the Anthony L. Davis Director of the Joseph H. Lauder Institute at Penn, a research-and-teaching program on management and international relations.
+He holds the Zandman Endowed Professorship in International Management at the Wharton School.
 He received a PhD in sociology from Yale University and a Doctorate in political economy from the University of Oviedo in his native Spain.
-He holds dual U.S./Spain citizenship.

-He is a member of the advisory board of the Escuela de Finanzas Aplicadas (Grupo Analistas), and serves on the World Economic Forum’s Global Agenda Council on Emerging Multinationals.
+He is a trustee of the Royal Foundation of Spain, known as the Fundación Princesa de Asturias, a member of the advisory board of the Escuela de Finanzas Aplicadas (Grupo Analistas), and serves on the World Economic Forum’s Global panel of experts.

-His current research deals with the internationalization of the firm, and with the impact of globalization on patterns of organization and on the diffusion of innovations.
-His most recent books are Global Turning Points (2012) and Emerging Markets Rule (2012).
+His current research deals with the internationalization of the firm, and with the impact of globalization on patterns of organization and on the diffusion of innovations and crises.
+His most recent books are Rude Awakening: Threats to the Global Liberal Order (2018), The Architecture of Collapse: The Global System in the Twenty-First Century (2016), Global Turning Points (2012), and Emerging Markets Rule (2012).
 He is also the author or co-author of The New Multinationals (2010), Green Products (2011), Building a Global Bank: The Transformation of Banco Santander (2008), The Rise of Spanish Multinationals (2005), The Taylorized Beauty of the Mechanical (2006), The Limits of Convergence: Globalization and Organizational Change in Argentina, South Korea, and Spain (2001), Models of Management (1994), and The AIDS Disaster (1990).

 His research has appeared in a variety of academic journals in four separate fields: